Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

 To summarize, we have performed the threshold resummation for the production of a pair of $Z$-bosons at the energies of LHC, by resumming the threshold logarithms to NNLL accuracy in QCD.
-The final state having two massive particles makes the process dependent one-loop and two-loop virtual corrections more difficult compared to the massless final state like di-lepton or diphoton, or one-massive final state like Higgs boson.
-The presence of such virtual amplitudes makes not only the fixed order computation but also the resummation a challenging task to achieve numerically.
+The final state having two massive particles makes the process dependent one-loop and two-loop virtual corrections more difficult compared to the massless final state like di-lepton or di-photon, or one-massive final state like Higgs boson.
+The presence of such virtual amplitudes makes the resummation a challenging task to achieve numerically, in contrast to the case of $2 \to 1$ processes like DY and Higgs production cross-section processes.
+It is also worth noting that compared to the previously available NLO+NNLL results, in the present NNLO+NNLL results, the presence of real corrections is also equally important and thanks to MATRIX where such contributions have already been taken into account.
 In this work, we have performed this resummation by systematically matching to the known fixed order NNLO results (from the package ${\tt MATRIX}$) and present our phenomenological results to NNLO+NNLL accuracy for both the total production cross sections as well as for the invariant mass distribution of the $Z$-boson pair, for the current LHC energies, $13.0$ and $13.6$ TeV, as well as for the upcoming future $100$ TeV collider.
 We notice that the NNLL resummed results in general enhance the cross sections and contribute an additional few percent to the known NNLO results.
+After performing the resummation at NNLO$+$NNLL accuracy, our results for the total production at $13$ TeV center of mass energy are found to agree with experimental measurements (within the reported errors) from the ATLAS and CMS.
 We have also presented the theory uncertainties by varying the unphysical renormalization and factorization scales from $Q/2$ to $2Q$.
-We find that, after performing the resummation, the scale uncertainties of about $3.4\%$ in NNLO cross sections get reduced to about $2.6\%$ at NNLO+NNLL level for the invariant mass region $Q=1$ TeV.
-The availability of these resummed results are expected to augment the current physics programme of the precision studies in the context of LHC and future hadron colliders.
+We find that, after performing the resummation, the scale uncertainties of about $4.5\%$ in NNLO cross sections get reduced to about $3.2\%$ at NNLO+NNLL level for the invariant mass region $Q=1.3$ TeV.